S2AUlendo/HeatCompensation-Docs/Dyndrite/Dyndrite.md

 There are three essential components to using the Ulendo HC plugin with the LPBF Pro framework

 1. import the installed Ulendo HC Library
-In the statement below, we import the module designed to interface with the LPBF Pro software, from ulendo heat compensation package, and name it "ss" short for SmartScan.
+In the statement below, we import the module designed to interface with the LPBF Pro software, from Ulendo heat compensation package, and name it "ss" short for SmartScan.
 ```python
 import ulendohc.LPBFWrapper as ss
 ```